bsuzow/GettingCleaningData-Courera/Codebook.md

 * Replace the column names of the combined dataset with the cleaned-up features list.
 * Extract only the mean and standard deviation columns (per the project instructions), and add Activity labels and Subject IDs as additional columns.
 * Tidy the combined dataset using the gather and separate functions of the tidyr package.
 * Make the Activity label column values descriptive.
+The label translation table is as follows:

     | Activity Label| Description |
     | ------------- |:-------------:|